Technigo/project-github-tracker/README.md

 # GitHub Tracker

-A GitHub-like page where you can track all of the projects which I will build at Technigos boot camp.
-For this project, I continued my journey with JavaScript and digging deeper into API.

-# What I learned

-- how to fetch data from API
-- how to pass data to functions
-- how to use filter/find functions
+A simple copy of GitHub.
+With that project I learned how to fetch an API, how JavaScript functions communicate with each others and how to display data from API.

+UPDATE 2.0
+For this update of ther project, I added a search functionality.

 # View it live